Pets & Animals

 Birds of King Island

 Home to over 200 species of birds, King Island acts as a biological stepping-stone between Tasmania and mainland Australia.
 For birds migrating North and South, the Island is a vital stopover to rest and refuel.
-King Island is home to six endemic subspecies, well as 10 endemic Tasmanian species.
+King Island is home to six endemic subspecies, as well as 10 endemic Tasmanian species.

 Launched in April, 2017, the Wings on King Project invites bird enthusiasts to visit King Island along with local volunteers to help gather data from established survey sites.